fernandoguedes/dotfiles/README_EN.md

 ### Professional Experience

+__Zé Delivery - Senior Software Engineer (2020 - Present)__

+__Activities:__ I work in the architecture and development of a system for onboarding, login and signup of Zé Delivery flow.
+Helps the junior/mid level developers with mentoring and peering.
+Engaged with the DevOps culture aiming at improvements in the observability and operating routines of our applications.

+I've worked with: Tech Lead, Architecture, Python, DynamoDB, Cognito, Events, PostgreSQL, AWS, Serverless, Continuous Integration, Continuos Development, TDD, Microservices, DevOps, Observability.

 __Via Varejo - Principal Software Engineer (2020 - 2021)__

 __Activities:__ As Principal Software Engineer (or Tribe Tech Lead), I guide squads to ensure the quality of deliveries and software evolution, working collaboratively to solve new initiatives focused on scalability, performance, architecture and distributed systems.
 In addition, I follow metrics related to the maturity model, performance of APIs and services.